isomerpages/moe-kranjipri/_resources/Student MIMS.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources/MIMS/MIMS_portal_login.png">
 </div>
+<h4><strong>Managing MIMS Account</strong></h4>
+<p>This is how students will manager their MIMS account.</p>
+<p><strong>Primary 2 &amp; 3 </strong>- Since these students are still young,
+we have done a one-time set up of answers to challenge questions (printed in card form and attached to their student handbook).</p>
+<p><strong>Primary 4 to 6</strong> - They will need to reset or change their
+answers &amp; challenge questions.
+We believe Upper Primary students are capable enough to take responsibility and ownership of their MIMS account.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources/MIMS/What_is_this_about_poster.jpg">